shakil-py/py-b1-project-1/README.md

-this softwear provide mill cost predection this softwear provite better food cycle this softwear provite aleart in hight mill cost . this softwear provite every day ditail all of cost.
+this softwear provide mill cost predection this softwear provite better food cycle this softwear provite aleart in hight mill cost . this softwear provide every day ditail all of cost.

 ######################################################